AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/hcaptcha.md

 - **Bot Prevention**: It ensures that the form is being submitted by a human, reducing spam and automated submissions.

-- **Security**: It add an extra layer of security, verifying the legitimacy of each form submission and protecting against malicious attacks.
+- **Security**: It adds an extra layer of security, verifying the legitimacy of each form submission and protecting against malicious attacks.

 - **Data Integrity**: By preventing multiple or fraudulent submissions, It help to maintain the integrity and accuracy of the data collected through the form.